Before, During and After School

-The Whole School, Whole Community, Whole Child (WSCC) model, developed by the Association for Supervision and Curriculum Development (ASCD) and the Centers for Disease Control and Prevention (CDC), visualizes 10 school health components that support the development of young people who are safe, engaged, supported, challenged and healthy.
+Used by the Centers for Disease Control and Prevention (CDC) to address school health, the Whole School, Whole Community, Whole Child (WSCC) model includes 10 components that support the development of students who are safe, engaged, supported, challenged and healthy.

 Physical education and physical activity (PE/PA) are highlighted as one of the 10 core components of the WSCC model.
 Schools can offer multiple opportunities for youth physical activity throughout the school day through the creation of active school environments.
 This includes: